skiadas/DataWranglingCourse/notes/rest.md

 Response codes
   ~ The response codes of the request should be as precise as possible in describing what went wrong with the request, if anything.
 That information should not be hidden somewhere in the response body.

-Chapter 4 of Restful Web Services discusses an approach to achieve RESTfullness, that th authors term "Resource Oriented Architecture".
+Chapter 4 of Restful Web Services discusses an approach to achieve RESTfullness, that the authors term "Resource Oriented Architecture".
 It emphasizes the concept of **resource**, i.e. any part of the service important enough to be addressed by itself.

 ### Addressability